Latest Press Release (September 2021):

 Mick Slaven (Music/Composition)

-Mick Slaven is a musician and composer, and will create original music for The Flames.
+Mick Slaven is a musician and composer, and created original music for Round Our Place.
 As a musician, Mick has worked with many artists including Deacon Blue and Del Amitri.

 His theatre portfolio includes Passing Places by Stephen Greenhorn, and Gagarin Way by Gregory Burke.
 Alongside creating credits and writing and performing in shows, Mick immerses himself within community projects; using music to connect with elderly people, children and mental health groups.